Washington College

 Washington College is a private liberal arts college in Chestertown, Maryland.
 Maryland granted Washington College its charter in 1782.
-George Washington supported the founding of the college by consenting to have the "College at Chester" named in his honor, through generous financial support, and through service on the college's Board of Visitors and Governors.
+George Washington supported the founding of the college by consenting to have the "College at Chester" named in his honor through financial support and service on the college's Board of Visitors and Governors.
 Washington College is the 10th-oldest college in the United States and was the first college chartered after American independence.
 The school became coeducational in 1891.